Skip to cookie consent Skip to main content

 Doctors can also remove precancerous polyps during a colonoscopy.
 These are growths that may eventually turn into cancer.
 Removing the polyps means stopping cancer before it has a chance to take hold.

-Your doctor may perform a biopsy as part of a cancer screening procedure, like colonoscopy.
+Your doctor may perform a biopsy as part of a cancer screening procedure, like colonoscopy or endoscopy.
 In other cases, doctors may obtain a biopsy following a suspicious test finding.

 If you have a family history of colon or other GI cancers, genetic testing can help providers assess your cancer risk.
 Knowing your risk may lead us to recommend additional testing and screenings, and more frequent colon cancer screenings.